GnaneshCode/Responsive-Portfolio-Website-/README.md

 # Responsive-Portfolio-Website-
-A personal portfolio website showcasing your projects, skills, and contact  details.
+**Description**: A personal portfolio website showcasing your projects, skills, and contact details.
+**Tech** **Used**: Bootstrap for responsiveness, jQuery for smooth scrolling, JavaScript for form validation.
+ **Features**: About section, projects gallery, contact form with validation, social media links.